1999 Major League Baseball postseason: (2) Arizona Diamondbacks vs. (4) New York Mets

 This was the first postseason in franchise history for the Diamondbacks, as they made it in their second year in their history, becoming the fastest expansion team to accomplish such a feat.
 The Mets defeated the Diamondbacks in four games to return to the NLCS for the first time since 1988.

 In Phoenix, the Mets stole Game 1 on the road thanks to a home run from John Olerud and a grand slam from Edgardo Alfonzo.
 Todd Stottlemyre pitched six solid innings for the Diamondbacks as they won their first playoff game in franchise history in a blowout win in Game 2 to even the series headed to Queens.
 Rick Reed and the Mets bullpen silenced the Diamondbacks’ offense in Game 3 as they prevailed in a blowout win.
 In Game 4, the Diamondbacks took the lead in top of the eighth thanks to a two-run double from Jay Bell, but the Mets tied the game in the bottom of the inning thanks to a sacrifice fly from Roger Cedeño, which forced extra innings.
 The Mets won the series in the bottom of the tenth thanks to a walk-off home run from Todd Pratt.
+This was the first playoff series won by the Mets since the 1986 World Series.

 The next postseason appearance for the Diamondbacks would be in 2001, where they went on to win the World Series against the New York Yankees in seven games.